 And while Excel is often considered one of the friendliest tools to create management reports, when standing alone, is it still the most modern and up-to-date tool available?
 With the impact of digital transformation still being felt in organizations large and small, the meaning of “the big picture” is changing.
 How do you make sure that you feel confident in the budgets and forecasts you provide to the CEO?

-In this era, there are modern solutions out there that can transform the members of the Office of Finance into true influencers within their companies providing not just data but insight that can drive strategy.
+In this era, there are modern solutions out there that can transform the members of the Financial Department into true influencers within their companies providing not just data but insight that can drive strategy.

 Appreciation of the important role Excel still has in budgeting, planning, and forecasting is key, but so is recognition of how far-reaching the impact of the digital transformation is on organizations.
 What are you doing to help your organization move forward in a digital world?